bitcoinvsalts/node-binance-trader/docs/GETTING-STARTED.md

 ### Step 1

-Heroku only gives dyno's on its free tier 550 hours of run time per month.
+Heroku only gives dyno's on its free tier 550 hours of init time per month.
 This is just short of what you will need to keep your new trading bot up and running 24/7.
 But by simply adding your credit card to your Heroku account your allowance is extended to 1000 hours, which is plenty.
 Now all you need to do is stop your dyno from falling asleep.
 This can be easily achieved by regularly pinging its URL.

 ### Step 2